 The CEO is appointed by the company's board of directors or, if there is no board of directors, by the general meeting of shareholders.
 This body also approves the manager's remuneration, the job description and decides on bonuses or disciplinary action.

-The Labour Code stipulates that a manager must have an employment contract, except for exceptions provided for by law.
-"This means that a manager's activity in a company without a properly concluded employment contract may be considered illegal employment," points out Langys.
+The Labor Code stipulates that an employment contract must be concluded with a manager, except in cases provided for by law.
+“This means that a manager’s work at a company without a properly executed employment contract may be considered illegal employment,” notes E. Langys.

 While these requirements are clear, in practice companies often face situations where non-compliance leads to legal and financial consequences.